phdata/edge2ai-workshop/README.md

 $ spark-submit --master local[2] --jars kudu-spark2_2.11-1.9.0.jar,spark-core_2.11-1.5.2.logging.jar --packages org.apache.spark:spark-streaming-kafka_2.11:1.6.3 spark.iot.py
 ```

-Please note: you might have to use `spark2-submit` if you're running this demo out of a CDH 5 cluster.
+**Note**: you might have to use `spark2-submit` if you're running this demo out of a CDH 5 cluster.

 Spark Streaming will flood your screen with log messages, however, at a 5 seconds interval, you should be able to spot a table: these are the messages that were consumed from Kafka and processed by Spark.
-YOu can configure Spark for a smaller time window, however, for this exercise 5 seconds is sufficient.
+Yu can configure Spark for a smaller time window, however, for this exercise 5 seconds is sufficient.

 ![](./images/image20.png)

-## Lab 8 - Fast analytics on fast data with Kudu and Impala
+## Lab 9 - Kudu and Impala Analytics

 In this lab, you will run some SQL queries using the Impala engine.
 You can run a report to inform you which machines are likely to break in the near future.